AnhQuoc533/neural-network/README.md

 All above functions have 2 parameters:
 * `x`: The input values.
 Even though some functions can accept numeric primitive data type, it is advised to use NumPy array.
-* `derivative`: A boolean value indicating whether the function computes the derivative on input `x`.
+* `derivative`: A boolean value indicating whether the function computes the derivative on the input `x`.
 Default is False.

 ### Loss functions
 <table>